lucasamonrc/gratitude-journal/README.md

 ## 🔌 How it works

-These app defines two cloud functions, `SendPrompt` (Funtion A) and `ReceiveMessage` (Webhook).
+These app defines two cloud functions, `SendPrompt` and `ReceiveMessage`.

-1. Function A is triggered on a cron schedule, it uses Twilio's SDK to programmatically send a text message to my personal number.
+1. `SendPrompt` is triggered on a cron schedule, it uses Twilio's SDK to programmatically send a text message to my personal number.

 ```mermaid
 graph TD;